keunlee/sample-fullstack-app/README.md

 ## Overview

 Sample fullstack application which allows you to look up stock symbols and chart them.

-## Backend

-### Prerequisites
+## Prerequisites

 You will need the following things properly installed on your computer.

-* Maven
-* java 1.7+
 * Postgresql 9+

-### Database Setup
+## Database Setup

-1. locate the following folder `backend/src/scripts` and execute the sql scripts `create.sql` and `schema.sql`, in that order, against your postgresql database.
+* Locate the following folder `database` and execute the sql scripts `create.sql` and `schema.sql`, in that order, against your postgresql database.
-2. locate the following file `backend/src/main/resources/database.properties` and replace the property values to match that of your own environment.

-### Loading Sample Data

-1. From the commandline, change the current working directory to the folder `backend`.
-This is the root directory and you should see a pom file located in this directory.
-2. Run: `mvn clean compile package`
-3. Verify the existence of directory: `backend/target` (i.e. `ls`)
-3. Run: `java -jar target/exercise-1.0-SNAPSHOT.jar import --file src/main/resources/data/nyse.csv`
-4. Run: `java -jar target/exercise-1.0-SNAPSHOT.jar import --file src/main/resources/data/nasdaq.csv`
-5. Run: `java -jar target/exercise-1.0-SNAPSHOT.jar import --file src/main/resources/data/amex.csv`

-### Starting the Backend Server

-1. From the commandline, change the current working directory to the folder `backend`.
-This is the root directory and you should see a pom file located in this directory.
-2. Run: `mvn jetty:run`
-3. Verify that the server has started
-4. Verify that our stock look up service is working by navigating to the following: [http://localhost:8080/service/stocks?q=aa](http://localhost:8080/service/stocks?q=aa) (you should see results)
+## Backend

+This project has three backend implementations which are identical in feature but different in implementation.

+Please choose between any one of the implementations and setup as guided in their README's.

+* Java Backend
+* Node JS Backend
+* .Net Backend

 ## Frontend

+### TODO:

+Ember CLI is F'd for node >=5 and npm >= 3 :( Will need to switch the frontend implementation with something else. (i.e. react, angular2, or aurelia)

 ### Prerequisites